gmiclotte/gear-optimizer/README.md

 ## Acknowledgements

-Many thanks to TBlazeWarriorT#5348 and Crocketeer#8926 for the helpful discussions on Discord.
+Many thanks to the NGU community on Discord for the helpful discussions.

 ## Dev notes